John Wilkes Booth: Confederate Secret Service

-Booth was pro-Confederate, but his family was divided, like many Marylanders.
-He was outspoken in his love of the South, and equally outspoken in his hatred of Lincoln.
-As the Civil War went on, Booth increasingly quarreled with his brother Edwin, who declined to make stage appearances in the South and refused to listen to John Wilkes' fiercely partisan denunciations of the North and Lincoln.
 In early 1863, Booth was arrested in St. Louis while on a theatre tour, when he was heard saying that he "wished the President and the whole damned government would go to hell".
 He was charged with making "treasonous" remarks against the government, but was released when he took an oath of allegiance to the Union and paid a substantial fine.